keithhb33/AI-Movie-Shorts/README.md

 python3 main.py
 ```

-An application GUI should appear
+An application GUI should appear.
 Place .MP4 (movie) files into the "movies" directory. <br />
 Ensure all filenames are the titles of their respective movies (Ex: "American Psycho.mp4")